EllieBeveridge/Northcoder-News-EB/README.md

 npm install
 ````

-To start running your Mongo database type:
+To start running your Mongo database type the following into your command line terminal:

 ````
 mongod
 ````

-into your command line.

 You will need to install a express before running this app in your browser.
 Write the following into your command line: